informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

   - `{ "and": [` _filter_ `,` ... `], "negate": ` _negate_ `}`
     - A logical conjunction of multiple _filter_ clauses is applied to the query to constrain matching rows.
 	  - The logical result is negated only if _negate_ is `true`.
 	  - Each _filter_ clause may be a terminal filter element, conjunction, or disjunction.
+	  - This syntax cannot be used with all-outbound paths or local columns in a non-`filter` context.

   - `{ "or": [` _filter_ `,` ... `], "negate": ` _negate_ `}`
     - A logical disjunction of multiple _filter_ clauses is applied to the query to constrain matching rows.
 	  - The logical result is negated only if _negate_ is `true`.
 	  - Each _filter_ clause may be a terminal filter element, conjunction, or disjunction.
+	  - This syntax cannot be used with all-outbound paths or local columns in a non-`filter` context.

   - `{ "filter":` _column_ `, "operand_pattern":` _value_ `, "operator":` _operator_ `, "negate":` _negate_ `}`
     - An individual filter _path element_ is applied to the query or individual _filter_ clauses participate in a conjunction or disjunction.